pavangk7/gcc-2.0-user-documentation/access-cloud-console-from-cmp.md

 - [Approve or reject add cloud user request](#approve-or-reject-add-cloud-user-request)

 If a request is approved, the new users are added to the CSP account and their status changes from **Pending** to **Enabled**.
 >- After the cloud users are added to the CSP account, it may take up to one hour to assign all the access rights to a newly created CSP user account.
-So as a cloud user, if you are facing difficulties to launch your console or portal of your cloud service provider, try again after sometime.
+So as a cloud user, if you are facing difficulties to launch your console or Portal of your cloud service provider, try again after sometime.

 -   Once you have been added as a Cloud Admin to an AWS account, the
     \'Launch console\' option will now appear to you in the Tenant